Rosenblatt Maintains Canaan Inc. - Depositary Receipt (CAN) Buy Recommendation

 What is the Fund Sentiment?

 There are 106 funds or institutions reporting positions in Canaan Inc. - Depositary Receipt.
-This is an decrease of 6 owner(s) or 5.36% in the last quarter.
-Average portfolio weight of all funds dedicated to CAN is 0.12%, an increase of 16.53%.
-Total shares owned by institutions increased in the last three months by 3.59% to 88,948K shares.
-The put/call ratio of CAN is 0.07, indicating a bullish outlook.
+This is an decrease of 8 owner(s) or 7.02% in the last quarter.
+Average portfolio weight of all funds dedicated to CAN is 0.12%, an increase of 31.85%.
+Total shares owned by institutions decreased in the last three months by 0.58% to 88,948K shares.
+The put/call ratio of CAN is 0.06, indicating a bullish outlook.

 What are Other Shareholders Doing?